 • Knowingly or intentionally make physical contact of an insulting or provoking nature with anyone in their household or family without legal justification.

 This means that you can be charged with domestic battery for beating a family member, but you can also be charged with domestic battery for grabbing their wrist, or shoving them, or even putting your hands on them.
 It all depends on the circumstances.
 What makes physical contact insulting or provoking?
 If your case goes to trial, a jury will have to decide whether your actions constituted domestic battery.
+These actions are classified as crimes and can result in significant legal consequences.

-The key point is whether you committed these acts knowingly and intentionally, without legal justification.
+The key point is whether you were committing these acts knowingly and intentionally, without legal justification.
 That means you cannot be convicted of domestic battery for accidental contact, and you cannot be convicted if you had legal justification for your actions, such as self-defense.
 If you were trying to protect yourself from a physical attack, that can be a powerful defense against a domestic battery charge.

 Protective Orders